Corinth

 If you have enough time, we also recommend visiting the Acrocorinth, the ancient city’s acropolis.
 It became a fortification during the Byzantine Empire, and was improved during the various invasions, first during the Byzantine Empire, then by the Franks, the Venetians and the Ottomans.

-Exploring the Acrocorinth takes approximately two hours.
+Exploring the Acrocorinth takes approximately 2 hours.

 Getting to Corinth

-Booking a day trip
+Booking a Day Trip

 Booking a day trip is the most comfortable way to discover Corinth and its nearby cities.
 You can choose from a one day trip or a tour lasting several days.

-By car
+By Car

 Since Corinth is slightly far from Athens, the best idea is to rent a car and visit other cities like Olympia, Epidaurus and Mycenae.
 Check and compare car rental prices here.

-By bus
+By Bus

 The coach that connects Athens and Corinth departs from Terminal A (100 Kifissou Street) every day from 5:30 am until 10:30 pm, approximately every 30 minutes.
 The journey takes around 90 minutes.

-By train
+By Train

 If you wish to travel directly to Corinth from Athens Airport, you can take a direct train from the airport to the modern city.
 If you want to take the train from central Athens, change trains at SKA station.